 So you want an insulated water bottle, but where to begin?
 In the last few years, the market has seen an absolute explosion in insulated water bottles, both from familiar manufacturers and new brands previously unheard of.
-In a world where innovations like digitally enhanced “smart” bottles and even self-filling water bottles are poised to change how we think about the humble water bottle, already we are demanding much more from our water bottles than we ever have before.

 One of the demands water bottle manufacturers have best been able to satisfy is the need for insulation.
-Insulated bottles keep their contents hot or cold by limiting heat transfer between the bottle’s contents and the atmosphere outside the bottle.
+Insulated bottles keep their contents hot or cold by limiting heat transfer between the bottle’s contents and the atmosphere outside.
 With a bit of clever engineering behind it, well-made insulated bottles are capable of keeping ice frozen even in the most blazing heat for hours on end or keeping your soup or hot coco warm inside even if immersed in snow.

 Finding the Best Insulated Bottle For Your Needs

-In this article, we’ll first explore a little bit about how the type of insulation, how the best insulated bottles work their magic, and then take a look at some specific brands and models to weigh in a little bit on the best purchasing decisions.
+First let’s explore a little bit about how the type of insulation, how the best insulated bottles work their magic, and then take a look at some specific brands and models to weigh in a little bit on the best purchasing decisions.

 Top 5 Insulated Water Bottles Comparison